agusmgarcia/react-core/.github/README.commands.md

 - jest.config.ts
 - next.config.js
 - postcss.config.js
+- tailwind.config.js _(just creation phase)_
 - tsconfig.json
 - webpack.config.js

 In case you want to prevent one of the files of being regenerated, use the `--ignore=` flag.

-> For example, `agusmgarcia-react-core-check --ignore=.eslintrc --ignore=.prettierignore`.
+> For example, `agusmgarcia-react-core-regenerate --ignore=.eslintrc --ignore=.prettierignore`.
 It will ignore `.eslintrc` and `.prettierignore` files of being regenerated.

 ## Simulated